Capt. Tony Frankland Inshore Fishing

 Species You'll Want to Hook

-Redfish: These copper-colored bruisers are a Tampa Bay staple.
-Known for their distinctive spot near the tail, redfish put up a heck of a fight and are a blast to catch on light tackle.
-They love hanging around oyster bars and grass flats, often tailing in shallow water.
-Fall and winter are prime time for reds, but you can catch 'em year-round.
-Slot-sized fish make for great eating, while the big bulls will give you the battle of a lifetime.
+Redfish: These copper-colored beauties are a Tampa Bay staple.
+Known for their distinctive spot on the tail, redfish put up a stubborn fight and are a blast on light tackle.
+They love to cruise the shallows, often giving themselves away with their tails sticking out of the water as they root for crabs.
+Fall is prime time for big bull reds, but you can catch them year-round in Tampa Bay.

 Why Anglers Keep Coming Back